-3.3.4 Overcurrent protection
+3.4.4 Overcurrent protection

-An overcurrent alarm (OCP) will switch off the DC input and can occur if:
+An overcurrent alarm (OCP) will switch off the DC power stage and can occur if:

-• the current in the DC input reaches the adjusted OCP limit.
+• the current in the DC terminal reaches the adjusted OCP limit.

-This function serves to protect the connected external source so it's not overloaded and possibly damaged due to an excessive current.
+This function serves to protect the connected load application (source mode) or the external source (sink mode) so it's not overloaded and possibly damaged due to an excessive current.

-3.3.5 Overpower protection
+3.4.5 Overpower protection

-An overpower alarm (OPP) will switch off the DC input and can occur if:
+An overpower alarm (OPP) will switch off the DC terminal and can occur if:

-• the product of the voltage and current in the DC input reaches the adjusted OPP limit.
+• the product of the voltage and current in the DC terminal reaches the adjusted OPP limit.

-This function serves to protect the connected external source so it's not overloaded and possibly damaged due to an excessive power.
+This function serves to protect the connected load application (source mode) or the external source (sink mode) so it's not overloaded and possibly damaged due to an excessive power.

-3.3.6 Share bus fail
+3.4.6 Share bus fail

-The share bus fail alarm (short: SF) is related to the physical share bus (connectors on the rear side of the device) and the condition whether it's connected to at least one other device or not.
+The Share bus fail alarm (short: SF) is related to the physical Share bus (connectors on the rear side of the device) and the condition whether it's connected to at least one other device or not.
 The alarm is also related to the configuration of master-slave mode.

-Depending on the situation, the share bus of the involved devices must either be connected or disconnected or else the alarm might occur, preventing to switch the DC input on.
-Should the alarm occur in the middle of normal operation, it would switch the DC input off.
+Depending on the situation, the Share bus of the involved devices must either be connected or disconnected or else the alarm might occur, preventing to switch the DC output on.
+Should the alarm occur in the middle of normal operation, it would switch the DC output off.
 Possible causes for an SF alarm:

-- After powering the device and/or before initializing master-slave operation: see table below - After master-slave initialization and in the middle of operation: physical defect of the share bus cable
+- After powering the device and/or before initializing master-slave operation: see table below - After master-slave initialization and in the middle of operation: physical defect of the Share bus cable